kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 - Add vagrant configuration and `/etc/hosts` changes needed to experiment locally.

+## Following along

+While writing this post, I have gone through a few iteration to setting up and down with Vagrant.
+So if you are interested to follow along with it or experiment it locally, you can use the following example repository.

+- GitHub Repository

 ## Setting Up `nginx`

 Before we go into details on how we can setup our Blue Green deployment, it's